 The Treasury Department released its "General Explanations of the Administration's Fiscal Year 2023 Revenue Proposals" (popularly called the "Greenbook") on March 28, 2022.
 See https://home.treasury.gov/system/files/131/General-Explanations-FY2023.pdf.
 Many of its proposals resemble legislative proposals made last year (including in the Fiscal Year 2022 Greenbook) that were not included in the "Build Back Better Act" (H.R.
-5376) stalled in the Senate after being passed by the House of Representatives on November 19, 2022.
+5376) passed by the House of Representatives on November 19, 2022.

-In an election year with a sharply divided Congress, it is possible - if not likely - that none of the Greenbook proposals will be acted on.
-On March 15, 2022, President Biden signed the Consolidated Appropriations Act, 2022 (Public Law 117-105), which provides funding for the federal government for the fiscal year ending September 30, 2022.
+In an election year with a sharply divided Congress, it is likely that none of the Greenbook proposals will be acted on.
+On March 15, 2022, President Biden signed the Consolidated Appropriations Act, 2022 (Public Law 117-105), which provided funding for the federal government for the fiscal year ending September 30, 2022.
 That Act was not a budget reconciliation act, however, leaving open the theoretical possibility that the budget reconciliation process could still be used to enable the Senate, without needing 60 votes to end debate, to pass a presumably trimmed-down version or replacement of the "Build Back Better Act," possibly including some of these Greenbook proposals.
-On the other hand, the funding of the government through September 30 removes one of the motivations that has produced last-minute congressional tax legislation in the past to prevent a politically embarrassing government shutdown.
-After September 30, with the November 8 elections even closer, and after November 8, with a "lame-duck" Congress, such legislation seems even less likely.
+On the other hand, the funding of the government through September 30 removed one of the motivations that has produced last-minute congressional tax legislation in the past to prevent a politically embarrassing government shutdown.
+Then, after enactment of a very different reconciliation act on August 16, 2022 (see Part 2.e above), other tax legislation became even less likely.

-So it is possible that some of the following proposals could be picked up and added to some pending bill for a number of reasons - including policy, revenue, conformity and balance, negotiation, inattention, or a combination of these.
-But it would not be easy.
+So, while it is possible that some of the following proposals could be picked up and added to some pending bill for a number of reasons - including policy, revenue, conformity and balance, negotiation, inattention, or a combination of these, it would not be easy.